 How to Understand New Competitors

 Do not limit your understanding of new competitors to who they are or what they bring to the table.
 Evaluating these new players is crucial to developing a long-term view of your market.
-You must try to understand how they might reshape the entire competitive landscape.
-Let’s unpack the four key areas to focus on:
+Once identified, here’s how to research competitors’ different marketing strategies and evaluate their potential:

 1. Value Proposition